 … means to have a place we call home.
 Not just housing or co-housing.
-Our homes are filled with the life and the presence of those we share it with, a mix of old and young, some people who are learning disabled and the responsible Co-workers.
+Our homes are filled with the life and the presence of those we share it with, a mix of old and young, a mix of people with and without learning disabilities.

 … is seeing and being with the actual person in others, not just a disabled client in need of support.
 This makes people with a learning disability more able, more whole, more settled, just by sharing their lives with people they know well and who know them well.
 We are all unique individuals, each of us important, we like and need each other, we learn how the other feels and communicates, just by living together, over time.

 … is living with friends and like family.
 We say this knowing that we never replace the residents’ parents and relatives, who are invited to be part in their and our lives in various ways.
 Families and parents are glad to know their relatives are not alone and that they also know the people who take care of their sons or daughters well.